mfasiolo/mgcViz/README.md

               weights = n, method = "fREML", discrete = TRUE)
 ```

-Here the `discrete` argument determined whether the QQ-plot is discretized or not.
+Here the `discrete` argument determines whether the QQ-plot is discretized or not.
 Notice that we can compute the QQ-plot, store it in `o` and then plot it (via `print.qqGam`).
 ```R
 o <- qq.gam(lr.fit, rep = 10, method = "simul1", CI = "normal", show.reps = TRUE,